 Understanding the process for alcohol treatment and knowing what to expect makes it much easier to get help and select the best treatment option.

 The first part of the process is an in-depth health assessment.
-A team of doctors and nurses perform the exam to determine which treatments work best for certain individuals.
+A team of doctors and nurses perform the exam to determine which treatments work best for specific individuals.
 The checkup may include blood tests that establish addiction severity.
 Clients must also provide accurate information about themselves and their families in order to receive optimal care.

 Next, planning the course of treatment is the second step.
 These plans outline the clients’ problems, treatment objectives, and specific methods for reaching those goals.
 They may include treatment for additional health issues, such as mental illnesses.